Francesco Galeani Napione

-Gianfrancesco Galeani Napione also noted as Francesco Galeani Napione, count of Cocconato (1 November 1748 – 12 June 1830) was a renowned Italian historian, writer and senior civil servant who worked for the House of Savoy.
+Gianfrancesco Galeani Napione also noted as Francesco Galeani Napione, count of Cocconato (1 November 1748 – 12 June 1830) was an Italian historian, writer and senior civil servant who worked for the House of Savoy.
 He wrote prolifically on the most diverse subjects throughout his long life.

 Biography

 Gian Francesco Galeani Napione, Count of Cocconato, was born in Turin, the son of Carlo Giuseppe Amedeo Valeriano and the Countess Maddalena de Maistre.
 He was a cousin-german of Joseph de Maistre.

 Though inclined to historical and literary studies, he earned a degree in law at the University of Turin and, following the death of his father, held several high civil offices.
 In 1776 he was appointed intendant of the province of Susa and three years later of Saluzzo.

 In the last years of the Ancien Régime Napione was a supporter of domestic liberal reforms.
 His salon became a centre for the discussion and spread of liberal ideas.
 Napione was an early promoter of Italy's unification.
 In 1773, he published the Saggio sopra l'arte storica, dedicated to Vittorio Amedeo III of Savoy, in which he advanced the idea of an Italian national consciousness.
 In 1780, he wrote the Osservazioni intorno al progetto di pace tra S.M. e le potenze barbaresche, where he proposed the formation of a confederation of maritime Italian states under the auspices of the Papal States.

 After the annexation of Piedmont to France, Napione remained faithful to the House of Savoy and abandoned active politics, devoting himself to the study of Italian history and literature.
 Opposed to French expansionism, his writings promoted the House of Savoy as the leaders of the Italian states.

 In 1801 he became a member of the Academy of Sciences of Turin.
 In 1812 he was elected a member of the new Accademia della Crusca.
 In 1814, after the Restoration, he took part in the reform of the University of Turin.
 He died in Turin in 1830.